 One of Gerstner's policies for innovation was “Operation Bear Hug” where executives had to go out and spend time with customers and report back to Gerstner.
 A customer-centric mindset helped drive innovation in creative ways that produced product lines that better met customer needs.

 A level playing field, commitment to an innovation culture, meeting the needs of the periphery, changing metrics, and interactive customer focus are all essential parts of an innovation culture.
-These attributes were all used in some way by the companies outlined above to establish, grow, or turnaround their companies in a fast-paced economy.
+These attributes were all used by the companies outlined above to establish, grow, or turn around their companies in a fast-paced economy.

-A culture of innovation can be difficult to create, but, as these companies show, it is achievable.
-I used many of these principles in my time at HP and continue to give businesses the tools to create their own innovation cultures.
-Please contact me for more information on innovation, culture, and how I’m helping businesses merge the two.
+A culture of innovation can be difficult to create, but it is achievable as these companies show.
+I used many of these principles during my time at HP and continue to give businesses the tools to create their own innovation cultures.
+Please contact Techtrend Group for more information on innovation, culture, and how businesses merge the two.